 To assemble the quiche:

 - It's best to fill the quiche dough near the oven.
+Place the sliced ham in the bottom.
+Scatter both types of cheese, distributing evenly over the ham.

 - Bake for 35-40 minutes, until puffed and golden.

 - Let cool on a wire rack for a few minutes and eat.
+The filling will deflate and that is fine.

-- Or eat at room temperature.
+- Eat warm or at room temperature.

 Rose says